BRAVE NEW WORLD ?

 Nanotechnology is not magic.
 The self-replicating molecular robots it will spawn are probably more distant than their enthusiasts suppose, perhaps by several decades.
 We may have to wait a century or more before nanorobots can get to work remoulding the cosmos - to make it a home worth living in and call our own.
 Details of how they'll be programmed, how they'll navigate, how they'll be powered, how they'll locate all the atoms they reconfigure, etc, are notoriously sketchy.
 But the fact remains: back in the boring old mind-independent world, applied nanoscience will deliver material superabundance beyond measure.

 For the most part, admittedly, vast material opulence may not be needed thanks to VR.
 This is because we can all have the option of living in immersive designer-paradises of our own choosing.
 At first, our customised virtual worlds may merely ape and augment organic VR.
-But the classical prototype of an egocentric virtual world is parochial and horribly restrictive; the body-image it gives us to work with, for instance, is pretty shoddy and flawed by built-in obsolescence.
+Yet the classical prototype of an egocentric virtual world is parochial and horribly restrictive; the body-image it gives us to work with, for instance, is pretty shoddy and flawed by built-in obsolescence.
 Unprogrammed organic VR can be hatefully cruel as well - Nature's genetic algorithms are nastily written and very badly coded indeed.
-Ultimately, artificial VR may effectively supersede its organic ancestor no less (in)completely than classical macroscopic worlds emerged from their quantum substrate.
+Ultimately, artificial VR may effectively supersede its organic ancestor no less (in)completely than quasi-classical macroscopic worlds emerged from their quantum substrate.
 The transition is conceivable.
 Whether it will happen, and to what extent, we simply don't know.

 Heady stuff.
 But is it sociologically plausible?
 Doesn't such prophecy just assume a naïve technological determinism?
 For it might be countered that synthetic drugs-and-VR experiences - whether interactive or solipsistic, deeply soulful or fantasy wish-fulfilment - will always be second-rate shadows of their organically-grown predecessors.
 Why will we want them?
 After a while, won't we get bored?
 For surely Real Life is better.

 On the contrary, drugs-plus-VR can potentially yield a heightened sense of verisimilitude; and exhilarating excitement.
-Virtual worlds can potentially seem more real, more lifelike, more intense, and more compelling than the lame definitions of reality on offer today.
+Virtual worlds can potentially seem more real, more lifelike, more intense, and more compelling than the comparatively lame definitions of reality on offer today.
 The experience of this-is-real - like all our waking- or dreaming consciousness - comprises a series of neurochemical events in the CNS.
 Like any other experience, it can be amped-up or toned-down.
 Reality does not admit of degrees; but our sense of it certainly does.
 Tone, channel and volume controls will be at our disposal.
 But once we've chosen what we like, then the authentic taste of paradise is indeed addictive.

 Thus in an important sense Brave New World is wrong.
 Our descendants may "consume" software, genetic enhancements and designer drugs.
 But the future lies in bits and bytes, not as workers engaged in factory mass-production or cast as victims of a consumer society.
 In some ways, BNW is prescient science fiction - uncannily prophetic of advances in genetic engineering and cloning.
 But in other ways, its depiction of life in centuries to come is backward-looking and quaint.
 Our attempts to envision distant eras always are.
 The future will be unrecognisably better.